-Our model, type system, and soundness builds on simpler ideas from an earlier paper [17], with a much more detailed account in [18], and our approach has been influenced by work on aspect-oriented semantics [71].
+Our model, type system, and soundness builds on simpler ideas from an earlier paper [17], with a much more detailed account in [18], and our approach has been influenced by work on aspect-oriented semantics [72].
+Our type system has drawn from ideas presented in Featherweight Java (FJ) [37], though we delegate more responsibility to the implementation of our type system, in order to provide more flexibility to the programmer.
+Our model is relatively simple as compared to FJ and other models of Java [26] in order to capture the essence of the interaction of traversals and multiple dispatch.

-Though we maintain a functional approach, our original motivations for separating traversal from other concerns stems from adaptive programming [51] and other visitor based approaches [42, 68, 69].
-More recent functional visitor approaches [60, 59] have focused on safety and modularization, but can be mainly categorized as design patterns whereas our aim is to provide a useful library for writing flexible and generic traversal-based functions.
+Though we maintain a functional approach, our original motivations for separating traversal from other concerns stems from adaptive programming [52] and other visitor-based approaches [43, 69, 70].
+More recent functional visitor approaches [61, 60] have focused on safety and modularization, but can be mainly categorized as design patterns whereas our aim is to provide a useful library and tools for writing flexible and generic traversal-based functions.